Skip to main content

 compare_fed_totals

-Usage: /ops/bin/compare_fed_totals sym# fed_file batch_output_file
+Usage: /ops/bin/compare_fed_totals SYM# fed_file batch_output_file

-• SYM#: The sym number of the desired sym (e.g., SYM000, SYM100, or SYM999).
+• SYM# — The SYM number (for example, SYM000, SYM100, or SYM999).

 ReturnsDescription